-The per capita income in Fruitland in 2010 was $25,164, which is lower middle income relative to Maryland, and middle income relative to the rest of the US.
-This equates to an annual income of $100,656 for a family of four.
+The per capita income in Fruitland in 2018 was $24,868, which is low income relative to Maryland, and middle income relative to the rest of the US.
+This equates to an annual income of $99,472 for a family of four.
 However, Fruitland contains both very wealthy and poor people as well.

 Fruitland is an extremely ethnically-diverse city.
 The people who call Fruitland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fruitland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fruitland include German, Italian, Irish, and Czechoslovakian.
+Fruitland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.28% of the city’s residents.
+Important ancestries of people in Fruitland include Irish, English, Italian, German, and Polish.

 The most common language spoken in Fruitland is English.
-Other important languages spoken here include Arabic and Korean.
+Other important languages spoken here include Spanish and Polish.